jasont2022/Data-Structures/README.md

 ## Contribute
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)][issues-url]

-Contributions are what make the open source community such an amazing place to learn, inspire, create, and promote intellectual discussions.
-This repository is contribution friendly!
-Any contributions you make are greatly appreciated.
-Please check out the repository Wiki on guidelines and instructions before contributing to this repository.
+Contributions are what make the open source community such an amazing place to learn, inspire, develop, and promote intellectual discussions.
+This repository aims to be contribution friendly and any contributions you make are greatly appreciated.
+Please be sure to check out the wiki on guidelines and instructions before contributing to this repository.

 ## Credits
 This project would not be possible without additional resources.